LuoXiaoHeics/SU-01-blog/README.md

 ![SU-01 Pipeline](docs/source_html/simplex-pipeline-hires.png)

 ### Instilling Rigorous Reasoning via Supervised Fine-tuning

-The first stage of the SU-01 pipeline uses supervised fine-tuning to reshape the model's reasoning behavior.
-SFT installs the rigorous reasoning pattern that the rest of the pipeline will later scale.

 We curate SFT prompts from a broad mixture of mathematical, scientific, instruction-following, and coding sources.
 Before generation, contaminated problems are removed from the prompt pool.
 For each remaining prompt, DeepSeek-V3.2-Speciale is used to generate high-quality long-form reasoning trajectories.
 We then filter noisy generations and remove trajectories longer than 8,192 tokens.
 This keeps the supervised signal focused on rigorous and usable reasoning traces while avoiding truncation and optimization instability from extremely long outputs.

-To stabilize long-CoT SFT, we use a reverse-perplexity curriculum.
-Within each epoch, examples are sorted by descending PPL, so training starts from teacher trajectories most mismatched with the current policy before consolidating on lower-PPL samples.

 ### Boosting Reasoning Capability with Reinforcement Learning

-After SFT installs the long-form reasoning pattern, reinforcement learning further scales the model's solving capability:

 - **RL data curation:** We split the RL pool into verifiable prompts, whose answers or structured outputs can be checked reliably, and non-verifiable prompts for proof-oriented or open-ended reasoning.
 After deduplication, decontamination, rejection sampling, and noise filtering, the pool contains 8,967 verifiable prompts and 16,287 non-verifiable prompts.
 - **Coarse RL:** This stage uses reinforcement learning with verifiable rewards (RLVR) and Group Sequence Policy Optimization (GSPO), applying reward assignment and policy clipping at the complete-response level.
 - **Refined RL:** After coarse RL builds search ability, refined RL shifts the target toward proof quality, using stronger process-level rewards, self-refinement, and experience replay so failures can be repaired and rare successful proofs remain learnable.